Who missed last month’s painful but exciting quiz? Here it is again with the answer to follow:

 Interestingly, in Murphy’s Repertory, under “Wounds, gaping” there are only two remedies: Hypericum and Calendula.

-Almost everyone got that Calendula is the choice for cuts, lacerated tissue, stab wounds and abrasions; but, the first remedy really threw people off; though the choice of Ledum and Calendula by Nishita wasn’t a bad one because Nishita got that it was a bite wound we were dealing with and Ledum is one of the main contenders for that.
+Almost everyone got that Calendula is the choice for cuts, lacerated tissue, stab wounds and abrasions; but, the first remedy really threw people off; though the choice of Ledum and Calendula by Nishita wasn’t a bad one because Nishita got that it was a puncture wound or a bite we were dealing with and Ledum is one of the main contenders for that.
 See, this is what most of you missed.
 You have to think about what happened.
 He slipped on the steps, his front teeth were hit because they were knocked loose, and simultaneously, there are four deep gashes in his lower lip.
 So what can you conclude?
 He bit himself!
 You could say, “ailments from bites” or “penetrating wounds”.
 Instead of trying to discern the “ailments from”, people looked, instead, at the behavior and prescribed on that.
 (He’s crying hysterically, it must be Ignatia.
 He’s inconsolable, it must be Chamomilla.
 He’s oversensitive to pain, it must be Phosphorus.
-He’s scared, maybe it’s Arsenicum.)
+He’s scared and Aconite didn’t work so it’s maybe Arsenicum.)

 If I look up “Wounds, stab wounds”, I get Ledum and Hypericum.
 If I look up “Bites”, the two main remedies are Ledum and Hypericum.
 How do we choose between the two?
 Hypericum’s injuries are more painful.
 Remember Hypericum’s famous saying: “Ailments from injury to areas rich in nerves”.
 What does that mean?
 It means the injury is going to be very painful! (“Excessive painfulness is a guiding symptom to its use.”– Murphy’s MM)

 Why is it that Aconite didn’t work when the child was so scared?
 It worked but it didn’t hold.
 Why?
-Because the fright was a result, it wasn’t a cause, it wasn’t the etiology.
+Because the fright was a result, it wasn’t the etiology.
 It wasn’t the “ailments from”.
 You might not think of Hypericum as a fright remedy, it doesn’t seem to cover fright very well, but what it does cover is the etiology–ailments from bites–and it’s in BOLD under “stab wounds”.
-So, you see how if you can cover the etiology (the cause), everything that flows from it goes away.
+So, you see how, if you can cover the etiology (the cause), everything that flows from it goes away.

-Here is Luke the day after the accident, thanks to homeopathy.
-He looks great!
+Once again, here is Luke 3 days after the accident, thanks to homeopathy.
+His lip is completely healed!